 Every subject area is unique and requires specialized strategies to teach it effectively.
 Unlike many similar programs, Teaching Fellows training is led by expert math teachers with a track record of success in high-need New York City schools.
 University coursework focuses on the most critical content knowledge and teaching techniques needed in math fields, and instructors and Coaches focus on developing the practical skills Fellows need to help students master that content.

 Fellows also enjoy ample opportunity to build relationships with other math teachers, allowing them to share resources during every training session and to continue collaborating when they’re back in their own schools.

 While teaching, math and Math Immersion Fellows work toward a master’s degree in education, concentrating in mathematics.
 Most Fellows are certified to teach grades 7-12; however, some universities train Math Immersion Fellows to teach grades 5-9 only, and all Math Immersion Fellows are encouraged to seek middle school-level math positions.
 Learn more about the subsidized master’s degree in education.

 The Math Immersion Program

-The New York City Teaching Fellows program offers the only Math Immersion program in New York City, allowing candidates with an interest in teaching math, but without the state-required bachelor’s degree, to participate in an additional two weeks of training and become certified to teach math in New York City.
+The New York City Teaching Fellows program offers the only Math Immersion program in New York City, allowing candidates with an interest in teaching math, but without the state-required bachelor’s degree in math, physics, engineering, or statistics, to participate in an additional two weeks of training and become certified to teach math in New York City.